ziahaqi/RoboMQ/README.md

                 RabbitCOnfig.rotuingkey,
                 RabbitCOnfig.port);

-- create consumer
+- create consumer \n
 this.mqConsumer = mqFactory.createConsumer(this);

-- subscribe message from server this.mqConsumer.subsribe();
+- subscribe message from server \n this.mqConsumer.subsribe();